NSHipster/articles/2012-11-19-ns_enum-ns_options.md

 ---

-Introduced in Foundation with iOS 6 / Mac OS X 10.8, the `NS_ENUM` and `NS_OPTIONS` macros are the new, preferred way to declare `enum` types.
+Introduced in Foundation with iOS 6 / OS X Mountain Lion, the `NS_ENUM` and `NS_OPTIONS` macros are the new, preferred way to declare `enum` types.

 > If you'd like to use either macro when targeting a previous version of iOS or OS X, you can simply inline like so: